Fire ant: Sting effects

+Treatment

 First aid for fire ant stings includes external treatments and oral medicines.
 There are also many home remedies of varying efficacy, including immediate application of a solution of half bleach and half water, or aloe vera gel – the latter of which is also often included in over-the-counter creams that also include medically tested and verified treatments.
 External, topical treatments include the anesthetic benzocaine, the antihistamine diphenhydramine, and the corticosteroid hydrocortisone.
 Antihistamines or topical corticosteroids may help reduce the itching and will generally benefit local sting reactions.
-Oral medicine include antihistamines.
-Severe allergic reactions to fire ant stings, including severe chest pain, nausea, severe sweating, loss of breath, serious swelling, and slurred speech, can be fatal if not treated.
+Oral medicine includes antihistamines.
+Severe allergic reactions to fire ant stings, including severe chest pain, nausea, severe sweating, loss of breath, serious swelling, and slurred speech can be fatal if not treated.